psychopy/workshops/source/3days/day2/pavlovia.rst

 Participants can use any device (mobile phones, tablets, laptops...).

+.. rst-class:: build

     * You can check the window size at anypoint using :code:`win.size()`
     * Pavlovia will automatically try to save frame rate and OS (but be careful, browser security can "fake" OS)
     * You can make experiments touchscreen compatible using the Mouse component...

 .. _usingMouse: